KxSystems/docs/docs/ref/null.md

 ---
-title: Flag nulls in a list or dictionary | Reference | KDB-X and q documentation
+title: Flag nulls in a list or dictionary | Reference | kdb+ and q documentation
 description: null is a q keyword that flags where its argument is null.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---